Flag statuses in Feature Experimentation

 Go to Flags.

-The Flags dashboard gives you a view of what is happening to a flag and what rules are implemented for the flag in your Feature Experimentation project.
+The Flags dashboard shows the status and rules for each flag in your Feature Experimentation project.
 To learn how to create a flag, see Manage flags.

 Flag statuses